freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-backglass/3-import-into-unity.md

 ![Backglass material](unity-material.png)

+## Apply the Material

-Then, in the *Project* window, navigate back to your materials, drag and drop the `Backglass` material onto the backglass in your 3D view, and...
+In the *Project* window, navigate back to your materials, drag and drop the `Backglass` material onto the backglass in your 3D view, and...

 ![Material applied](unity-material-applied.png)